Experiences & Amenities

 St. Joseph Peninsula State Park offers an excellent opportunity to observe wildlife.
 Deer are commonly viewed along the park drive.
 Bobcat, fox, otter, raccoon, squirrels, opossum, coyote and armadillo are just a few animals you may chance to see.

 In 2002, St. Joseph Peninsula State Park was named No. 1 beach in the nation by Dr. Beach.
-Having been rated No. 1, it will not be rated again but remains on the list of top-rated beaches.
+Having been rated No. 1, it cannot be rated again but remains on the list of top-rated beaches.

 The park offers white sandy beaches and some of the tallest sand dunes in the state.
 Swimming, fishing, shelling, snorkeling and just relaxing on the beach are the most popular activities.
 Sea turtle and shorebirds nest on the beach in summer months.